-According to the U.S. Department of Health and Human Services, symptoms include:
+According to the U.S. Department of Health and Human Services (HHS) the common signs and symptoms of PCOS may include:

 - Infrequent, irregular or absent menstrual periods

-- Hirsutism, which is increased hair growth on the face, chest, abdomen, back, toes or thumbs
+- Hirsutism, which is increased hair growth on the face, chest, stomach, thumbs or toes, and may cause a woman to feel self-conscious about her appearance

 - Acne or oily skin